fdelia/Chrome-Extension-for-Big-List-of-Naughty-Strings/README.md

-# Naughty Strings Chrome Extension
+# Chrome Extension for Big List of Naughty Strings

 Tests an input field or textarea against strings which "have a high probability of causing issues when used as user-input data".
-Strings from (Big List of Naughty Strings)[https://github.com/minimaxir/big-list-of-naughty-strings].
+Strings are from [Big List of Naughty Strings](https://github.com/minimaxir/big-list-of-naughty-strings).

-## Note
+## Notes

+Internet connection is required to get the file with strings (downloads [this file](https://raw.githubusercontent.com/minimaxir/big-list-of-naughty-strings/master/blns.json)).

 You should disable the extension if not used since it is active on every opened tab/webpage.

-That strings are safed locally so that no internet connection is required.
-I may change that in future.

-The extension is written in Typescript.
+The extension is very basic and written in Typescript (*.ts).
+The Typescript files are partly commented.

 ## Installation